HerranzD/IFCAPOL/README.md

 ## Documentation

-Documentation will be placed under the doc folder
+Documentation will be placed under the doc folder.

 ## Usage

+You can find a working example of the usage of this pipeline in the IFCAPOL_catalogue_example.ipynb notebook.
+Link [here](https://gitlab.com/HerranzD/ifcapol-litebird/-/blob/main/IFCAPOL_catalogues_example.ipynb?ref_type=heads).

 ## Support